-GMA's Cities of Ethics program is not in any way approval of past or present conduct by the city or any city official.
-Instead, it is an attempt to raise awareness about ethics issues at the local level and provide a local forum for the airing and resolution of legitimate concerns.
+GMA's City of Ethics program is not in any way approval of past or present conduct by the city or any city official.
+Additionally, GMA is not a regulatory body and does not adjudicate ethics issues for municipalities.
+Instead, the City of Ethics program is an attempt to raise awareness about ethics issues at the local level and provide a local forum for the airing and resolution of legitimate concerns.
 The use of a local ethics ordinance allows citizens to raise their concerns and participate in the ethics investigation process at the local level, where the voice and influence of the individual citizen is strongest.

 These principles are designed to guide the elected officials as individuals and as a governing body.
 These principles are: